rjacaac211/AI-Agent-Lab-RJ/docs/sota/sota-summary.md

 4. **User Interface and Visualization**
    - Use Grafana to enhance user engagement through interactive dashboards.

-5. **VSCode Integration****
+5. **VSCode Integration**
    - Facilitate collaborative development and debugging within the lab.
    - Simplify integration of various tools and technologies for streamlined workflows.

+6. **Secure Deployment with Docker and Nginx**
+   - Leverage Docker for modular service management and Nginx for secure and efficient routing.

 ---

 **Conclusion**

 The AI Agent Lab is uniquely positioned to leverage cutting-edge tools like LangChain, LangGraph, QuestDB, Grafana, OpenAI API, and VSCode.
-This document outlines a strategic roadmap, beginning with foundational text-to-SQL capabilities and scaling to advanced graph-based reasoning.
-By integrating SQL-based indicators, visualization tools, and collaborative coding environments, the lab ensures robust, real-world AI applications aligned with state-of-the-art methodologies and technologies.
+By integrating modular and secure architecture, SQL-based indicators, advanced reasoning frameworks, and robust visualization tools, the lab ensures a scalable and adaptable platform for real-world AI applications aligned with state-of-the-art methodologies and technologies.